Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/README.md

 You will need the `g++` compiler and the libraries `make`, `qmake`, and `qtdeclarative5-dev`.

 Additionally, for the serial comunication, I installed `libqt5serialport5` and `libqt5serialport5`.

+## Additional Note
+The `sudo` keyword is needed for running the executable in order to access the serial ports.
+You will recieve a `PermissionError` without it.
+I am not certain why this is, but I think the `/dev/` directory (which is how ports are treated in WSL) is considered protected.